oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.11.3 Topic Data

-Contains 2 bytes of topic length (if the topic type is Full Topic Name) or the topic alias (predefined or normal), or short topic name as indicated in the *Topic Type* field in flags.
+Contains 2 bytes of topic length (if the topic type is Full Topic Name) or the topic alias (predefined or session topic alias), or short topic name as indicated in the *Topic Type* field in flags.
 Determines the topic which this payload will be published to.

 #### 3.1.11.4 Data